ironbar/arc25/docs/05_Solution_Summary.md

 #### 5.1 Can the BARC induction model refine its predictions?

 Currently, I am doing independent predictions with the BARC induction model.
-Each prediction is independent of the other predictions.
-This is very different from how humans solve tasks; we have in our memory the history of the search: what have we tried, how well it worked...
+Each prediction is independent of the others.
+This is different from how humans solve tasks.
+We have in memory the history of the search: what we tried, how well it worked...

 One way to achieve this with LLMs is by asking to refine some incorrect solution.
 Given some prediction from the model, we can execute the code, add the outputs to the prompt along with some metrics, and request the model to analyze the problems of the generated code and create a refined version of it.
-Public approaches with frontier LLMs by [Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) and [Jeremy Berman](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi) rely on this ability of frontier models to refine code, given feedback from execution.
+Public approaches with frontier LLMs by [Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) and [Jeremy Berman](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi) rely on this ability of frontier models to refine code given feedback from execution.

-However, when I tried to refine predictions with the BARC induction model, I found that the model didn't have that ability.
-I made a comparison of a run doing 128 independent predictions per task, versus doing 64 independent predictions, selecting the best 8 predictions, and trying to refine those.
+However, when I tried to refine predictions with the BARC induction model, I found that the model did not have that ability.
+I compared a run doing 128 independent predictions per task versus doing 64 independent predictions, selecting the best 8 predictions, and trying to refine those.
-I didn't find any significant difference in accuracy.
+I did not find any significant difference in accuracy.

 !!! tip "Learning"